alexali04/alexali04.github.io/_posts/2024-11-22-bayesian-linear-regression.markdown

 ___
 Things are easy when they're simple.
 As far as curves go, linear curves are about as nice as it gets.

 I present to you a rough anthology of linear regression.
 By this, I mean several different approaches to linear regression.
 There are several computational tricks / alternative derivations which are shorter and easier.
-I'll go through some of them at the end of the article but it's probably valuable to do it the painful way at least once.
+I'll go through some of them at the end of the article but it's probably valuable to do it the painful way at least once.[^1]

 # 2. **Problem Set up**